boot-clj/boot/README.md

     # invoke the (built-in) :help task
     $ boot help

+Multiple tasks can be invoked in a single build process, too.

     # invoke the :foo task and then the :bar task
     $ boot foo bar